 Why did the fact that I thought I was home during the flight bother me so much?
 Why do we even travel, if what we are truly seeking is home?

-The only permanent book on my desk is Invisible Cities by Italo Calvino, a small book that chronicles some of Marco Polo’s journeys and his account of them to the Great Kublai Khan.
-It is fictionalised, but if you have ever watched the series Marco Polo, this book is for you.
-It is the first place I ever saw cities described as living, breathing organisms.
-In it I read about fates and how Marco Polo looks at a man in a new city and thinks that if he (Marco) had made a different decision at some point earlier in his life, he could have been that man.
+The only permanent book on my desk is Invisible Cities by Italo Calvino, a small book that chronicles some of Marco Polo’s journeys and his account of them to the great Kublai Khan.
+It is fictionalised, but if you have ever watched the Netflix series Marco Polo, this book is for you.
+Invisible Cities the first place I heard of cities being described as living, breathing organisms.
+It talks about fates.
+Marco Polo would look at a man in a new city and think that if he (Marco) had made a different decision in his life, he could have been that man.

 Such things bother me a lot.
-Why do I feel the desire to travel to new places, meet new people and experience new things?
+Why do I get wanderlust, the desire to travel to new places, meet new people and experience new things?
 The destination never really matters.
-Nor do the specifics of where and for how long.
+Nor the specifics of where and for how long.

-During my last trip, I learnt about the destination and activities after I was picked up in Muthaiga on a cold August morning.
-We were going rafting, I was told, much to my amazement.
-I ended up drinking half of Tana River before I even understood the mechanics of rafting, and had to suffer a diabolical staff member who sent me back halfway on the zipline just when I finally had the opposite platform in my grasp.
-He had mentioned earlier that only skinny people could be sent back, because bigger people get stuck in the middle and the staff might have to cut the zipline to save them.
+During my last trip, I learnt about the destination and activities after I was picked up in Nairobi’s Muthaiga neighbourhood on a cold August morning.
+We were going whitewater rafting, I was told, much to my amazement.
+This watersport takes place at Sagana in Kirinyaga County of central Kenya.
+I ended up drinking half of Tana River before I even understood the mechanics of rafting.
+I had to suffer a diabolical staff member who sent me back halfway on the zipline just when I had the opposite platform in my grasp.
+He had mentioned earlier that only skinny people could be sent back.
+That bigger people might get stuck in the middle and the staff might have to cut the zipline to save them.
 He wasn’t joking, I think.

 In the time I interacted with him, I was never sure when he was joking.
-This is after spending quite a bit of time with him, including on a misguided beer run to Sagana town where I sat on the pillion of his motorbike as he raced down the highway.
+I spent quite a bit of time with him, including on a misguided beer run to Sagana town.
+I sat on the pillion of his motorbike as he raced down the highway.
 We chased down a matatu and had so much fun I wasn’t sure we would make it back alive.
-I had watched him watch over us while on a kayak for five hours and row the small thing into a raging waterfall twice, like it was nothing.
-He told me at some point that it was his father who first showed him how to bend water to his will, and that it pays his bills now is incidental to him.
-For him, water is life itself.
-It is what writing is to me, and car engines are to my mechanic.
+He watched over us in the kayak for five hours, rowing the small thing into a raging waterfall twice like it was nothing.
+It was his father who first showed him how to bend water to his will.
+That water-bending now pays his bills is incidental to him.
+For him, water is life.
+It is what writing is to me,and car engines are to my mechanic.

 Do you ever get that feeling?
 That what is new to you is to someone else home?